 Have a criterion of what you are going to negotiate and be consistent with it on the negotiation with the different companies.
 Define things that are feasible to you and that are also good for your business partner, so you will continue to have a sustainable relationship after the crisis is over.
 Also, take into consideration that the companies that do business with you will talk to each other.
 You will have a stronger position if they realize that you are treating them with the same criteria, and that if they adhere to those criteria, they will be able to have a quicker agreement.

 Segregate your team and allocate them to talk to each group, with the criteria that have been defined.
 Prioritize which companies should be approached first, and so on.
 Have standard agreements that your team can use and have the delegation to close a deal if these terms are accepted.
 Have your legal team ready and supported to prepare new agreements in an expedite way.

 Include a project management function on the process, to be sure you execute the whole plan and all activities to the very end, until the new agreements are fully executed.
 People will be tired and stressed, so a constant follow-up is needed to support them.

 During the conversations many creative options will appear (I’ll talk more about that on points 3 and 4).
 This is good.
-Have a decision-making committee in place that can approve other interesting options if they are positive solutions and fair with the criteria your talking to with the other companies.
+Have a decision-making committee in place that can approve other interesting options if they are positive solutions and fair with the criteria you are talking to with the other companies.

 Once your plan is done and discussed, you are ready for the negotiation talks.